-- Students receive significant written feedback on their coursework normally within 17 working/college days of the due submission date.
+- Students receive significant written feedback on their coursework normally within 15 working/college days of the due submission date.
 They also have the opportunity of oral feedback from the tutor. - Students also have the opportunity of viewing their exam scripts, usually after the Board of Examiners has met.
-They are also encouraged to seek oral feedback from the tutor, particularly if their work has been of a 'C' grade or lower. - Through the above-mentioned feedback, summative assessment is also seen to aid formative assessment. - Students failing assessments are normally given particular attention and tuition by module tutors and/or their Personal Academic Tutor (PAT) and/or a Programme Leader who will consider with the student possible reasons for their failure.
+They are also encouraged to seek oral feedback from the tutor, particularly if their work has been of a 'C' grade or lower. - Through the above-mentioned feedback, summative assessment is also seen to aid formative assessment. - Students failing assessments are normally given particular attention and tuition by module tutors and/ or a Personal Academic Tutor (PAT) and/ or a Programme Leader who will consider with the student possible reasons for their failure.
 Additional help with exam technique or essay writing, etc. is usually provided, sometimes individually and sometimes as part of extra study skills classes.
 Such students are also told what they need to do to redeem the situation. - Feedback to students may vary from module to module.
 The philosophy modules will provide feedback in the form of a Tutor Feedback form.
-See the example below:
+See below an example of one of the modules: